-User creation
+User Creation

-The scope of this test is to create and verify a complete set of users, as required to use the system.
+The scope of this test is to create and verify a complete set of Users, as required to use the system.

-Upon completion of this test, the Client shall have one (1) user with Administrator role, one (1) with System Administrator role, one (1) with Technician role and one (1) with Evidence Analyst role.
+Upon completion of this test, the Client shall have one (1) User with Administrator role, one (1) with System Administrator role, one (1) with Technician role and one (1) with Evidence Analyst role.

 Procedure